 What I absolutely loved;

 - I loved how it was instantaneously for Wes to love Liam.
-It wasn’t a ‘I want to jump your bones now’ kind of love, no, it was most an intense passion that Wes never expressed and took with him in silence until it wasn’t possible.
+It wasn’t an ‘I want to jump your bones now’ kind of love, no, it was mostly an intense passion that Wes never expressed and took with him in silence until it wasn’t possible.

-- The relationship of both Liam and Wes is slow.
-Wes loves Liam, cares for him and wants him to survive the war.
+- The relationship between both Liam and Wes is slow.
+Wes loves Liam, cares for him, and wants him to survive the war.
 While Wes has been in the military for almost 10 years when he meets Liam, Liam is fresh and inexperience so Wes takes it to take care of him always.

 “Nice to meet you,” he said.
 “Any tips for the new guy?”